akinwilson/kmlflow/README.md

 password="miniosecretkey123"
 ```

-To destroy the cluster and therewith remove the services, run:
+To destroy the cluster and therewith remove the platform, run:
 ```bash
 ./app/remove.sh
 ```